kubernetes/sig-security/sig-security-assessments/Documentation/recipe-book.md

 not overwhelming burden on any one individual but allows for a smooth decision-making process.
 1. Once you have a dedicated group of individuals ready to start the Security Assessment you can open an issue to request a Slack channel for the project specific assessment - here's an [example](https://github.com/kubernetes/community/pull/7015).
-1. Create a Google doc for meeting notes using [Kubernetes community meeeting notes template](https://github.com/kubernetes/community/blob/master/events/community-meeting.md)
+1. Create a Google doc for meeting notes using the [Kubernetes community meeeting notes template](https://github.com/kubernetes/community/blob/master/events/community-meeting.md)
 ## Meetings
 - Once you have your collateral and your team together, set up a kickoff meeting with everyone.
 It is likely that not